stackhpc/ansible-role-cluster-infra/README.md

 It defaults to `cluster`

-`cluster_environment_nodenet`: An environment file specifying the resource to use for the per-node network, `Cluster:NodeNet`.
+`cluster_environment_nodenet`: An environment file specifying the resource to use for the per-node network resource, `Cluster::NodeNet`. *NOTE*: This option is deprecated, in favour of resources for defining `nodenet_resource` within groups and a global default resource using `nodenet_resource` within `cluster_params`.

-`cluster_environment_instance`: An environment file specifying the resource to use for the instances, `Cluster:Instance`.
+`cluster_environment_instance`: An environment file specifying the resource to use for the instances, `Cluster::Instance`. *NOTE*: This option is deprecated, in favour of resources for specific groups through adding a definition for `node_resource` to the group, and a global default resource through defining `node_resource` whithin `cluster_params`.

 `cluster_environment`: A list of environment files to use when creating the Heat stack.